Not long ago, a client asked us the following questions:

 Understand the context of use of your content and then be channel appropriate.

 Context of use?
 Channel appropriate?
 What does that mean?

 First off, the concept of bounded applicability is in full force when it comes to the type of large bureaucratic corporate website content that we frequently face.

 “Bounded applicability simply states that any method or tool has limits.
 You know you are reaching those limits as the cost/benefit ratio of handling new issues becomes adverse.
-At this point you should not carry on doing the established approach more furiously, but instead realise that you are approaching a boundary and gain perspective so you can look on the other side.” – Source: Dave Snowden.
+At this point you should not carry on doing the established approach more furiously, but instead realize that you are approaching a boundary and gain perspective so you can look on the other side.” – Source: Dave Snowden.

 The way you design your content and what a page of content is good for, has its limits.
 If you feel like you’re questioning the usefulness of that page, its content, and the overall design, if you’re getting feedback from users that they still can’t find what they’re looking for, you’re probably reaching the limits of your content.

 Remember that, we’ll get back to Dave in a moment.

 Secondly, users are engaged in productive inquiry when they visit a corporate website.
 Productive inquiry is an activity where they are deliberately seeking what they need in order to do what they want to do.
 Said another way, it’s not inquiry in the form of general curiosity, but inquiry in the service of wanting to get things done.

 What types of things are users trying to get done when they visit a corporate website?
 For our client, we did user research (interviews, observations, surveys, search term analytics) to find out the answer to that question.
 We identified over 2000 primary tasks that users described in their own terms.